nfdi-de/section-metadata-wg-onto/Meetings/2024-02-14 - WG Ontology Mapping & Harmonisation.md

 		- when we have presentations, we should
 - If wanted there can be a short overview on DCAT / DCAT\-AP, however with regards to the previous topic i really would like to first discuss how we want to record and document results\.
 	- postponed to another call with more participants
-	- fore shadowing: mainly used in 4Cat to describe the dataset provenance but also contains a way for how to describe a datasetís content with  more domain specific vocabs/ontologies
+	- fore shadowing: mainly used in 4Cat to describe the dataset provenance but also contains a way for how to describe a dataset‚Äôs content with  more domain specific vocabs/ontologies
 - Jeal showed interest in preparing for a call that would discuss the use of the most current DataCite MDS ;\)
 - Hendrik:
 	- use the first 10 min of each call to upvote the topic for the next call, so it becomes clear who is supposed to do what